 This was definitely an awesome experience.
-I learnt a lot about public speech and start to notice some of my habits of talking, gestures, and expressions.
-This is the first time I record and listen to my own talk.
-It is weird but really helpful with recognizing a few things I had not realized before.
+I learned a lot about public speaking and started to notice some of my habits of talking, gestures, and expressions.
+This is the first time I recorded and listened to myself talk.
+It was weird but really helpful with recognizing a few things I had not realized before.
 For example, I found that I frequently speak fast and slur some words.
 And that I always step back and forward during talking.
-In addition, the feeling of talking in front of hundreds of people is totally different from talking in front of camera or mirror.
+In addition, the feeling of talking in front of hundreds of people is totally different from talking in front of a camera or mirror.
 The stage performance is more about the overall feeling I create but not exact words.
-It is a package of content, gesture, body movement, eye contact, speed, rhythm, etc. The preparation of SLAM force me to think about everything in detail and also the overall feeling.
-Besides this, I made lots of friends, and got my research exposed in the whole lab.
-All the finalists got together one day before the final performance to do a rehearsal, we had a really good time, made jokes and gave feedback and suggestions on others’ talks.
+It is a package of content, gesture, body movement, eye contact, speed, rhythm, etc. The preparation of SLAM forced me to think about everything in detail and also the overall feeling.
+Besides this, I made lots of friends and got my research exposed in the whole lab.
+All the finalists got together one day before the final performance to rehearse, we had a really good time, made jokes, and gave feedback and suggestions on others’ talks.
 We did not consider the SLAM as a competition but a party.

 What would you do differently?

 There are three things I am going to do differently for future talks.
 First, practice more.
 I feel I practiced the content well this time.
-But there is huge room for improvement on how to coordinate the gesture, movement, expression, eye contacts together with my speaking, in particular, changing some habits.
+But there is huge room for improvement on how to coordinate my gestures, movement, expression, eye contact together with my speaking, in particular, changing some habits.
 Second, smile.
 I was too serious when I was talking.
-I wrote “smile” on the top of my document during preparation, but it seem like I forgot to do this.
+I wrote “smile” on the top of my document during preparation, but it seemed like I forgot to do this.
 Third, slow down, and use different pacing in various parts of my talk based on content.